 The National Council on Compensation Insurance (NCCI), the largest provider of workers’ compensation and employee injury data and statistics in the nation, released a study on prescription drugs as a significant driver of workers’ compensation medical costs, and the impact of price and utilization changes on those costs.
 The August 2011 study showed that pharmacy costs are 19% of total workers’ compensation medical costs.

-Pharmacy costs account for 19% of total workers’
+Pharmacy costs account for 19% of total workers’ compensation medical costs.

 Effective pharmacy management has economic payoffs by reducing the incidences of overpayment of medical expenses.
-However, the benefits of effective pharmacy management has proven to be more than just financial — there are tragic human costs that can result from lack of oversight.
+However, the benefits of effective pharmacy management have proven to be more than just financial — there are tragic human costs that can result from a lack of oversight.
 Many work-related injuries involve managing chronic pain through the use of powerful narcotics.
 Without careful and thorough utilization management, abuse in this area is on the rise, and the impact on the health of injured workers – addiction or death – is devastating.

 CorVel’s Focus on Pharmacy Management series illuminates the many facets of this challenging issue.
-Each article shares best practices, tools and approaches payors may use to mitigate potentially devastating exposure in their risk program.
+Each article shares best practices, tools, and approaches payors may use to mitigate potentially devastating exposure in their risk program.

 This article aims to inform readers on the potential risks of allowing injured workers to receive medications through unmanaged channels of dispensing.